 - The Immunology and Transplantation Program employs multidisciplinary approaches to understand the body’s defenses against infection and cancer.
 Program members study the differentiation of cells of the innate and adaptive immune systems, as well the development and function of lymphoid organs.
 The program also encompasses allogeneic organ transplantation research and the study of autoimmunity.

 - The Clinical Research Program brings together investigators from across MSK’s 18 multidisciplinary disease management teams that are clinically organized by cancer type.
 This single collaborative research program is focused on bringing forward innovative cancer diagnostics and therapies.
 This organizational structure fosters interdisciplinary collaboration and rapid adoption of these tools across the spectrum of cancer specialties.

-* This profile was provided by the Memorial Sloan-Kettering Cancer Center.
+This profile was provided by Memorial Sloan Kettering Cancer Center.